§ Terminology Governance Guide

 § why criteria?

-Another person should be able to apply wording to a certain concept and then be able to independently decide whether something falls in or out of the criterium.
-Example: if a stool is defined with the criterium “all furniture to comfortably sit on with exactly 3 legs from seat to each non-fixed contact point of the leg on the floor”, then anyone could (dis)qualify various instances of something to sit on that looks like a stool to many.
+Another person should be able to apply wording to a particular concept and decide whether something falls in or out of the criteria.
+Example: if someone defines a stool with the criterium “all furniture to comfortably sit on with exactly three legs from seat to each non-fixed contact point of the leg on the floor,” then anyone could (dis)qualify various instances of something to sit on that looks like a stool to many.
 Although you might not fully agree that a 4-legged stool is no stool according to this definition with this criterium, the fact is that it’s the generally applicable criterium that we were looking for.

 § Stools IN the criterium